 - Have a reasonable credit history

-360 Finance does offer personal loans to the self-employed (although extra documents may be needed).
+360 Finance does offer personal loans to self-employed Australians, depending on circumstances.

 If a borrower has previously been bankrupt, they may still be eligible, however additional information will be needed.

 How to apply for a 360 Finance personal loan?

 To apply for a 360 Finance personal loan, you’ll need provide the following details:

 - Information about your credit history (including any credit defaults)

 Usually once you fill in an online form, a 360 Finance customer service representative will be in touch to discuss your application.

 360 Finance is a fee-for-service broker, which can connect borrowers to a range of lenders and personal loans for a variety of customers.